UnscriptedVN/candella/README.md

 To build this project, clone the repository and in Ren'Py Launcher, click "Distribute" and select "Candella System Distributable".
 The resulting file will be in a ZIP archive with AliceOSBaseSystem.rpa.

+#### Test-drive features

+If you want to test out some of the features without building anything, clone the repository and launch the project from the Ren'Py launcher.

 ## License

 Candella is licensed under the BSD-2-Clause license per the licensing of the original AliceOS project.